NEONScience/NEON-Data-Skills/tutorials/R/spatial-data/spatialData.md

 ## Map NEON field sites
 Now we have a map of all the NEON domains.
 Onto this map, let's plot the NEON field site locations.
-To do this we need to load and expore this data.
+To do this we need to load and explore this data.

     # read in the data